MicrosoftDocs/edge-developer/microsoft-edge/f12-devtools-guide/performance.md

 ![Performance panel toolbar](./media/performance_toolbar.png)

 A performance report will generate upon stopping the profile.
 You can choose to save it to disk (`Ctrl+S`) and reload (`Ctrl+O`) in F12 DevTools at a later time.
+F12 DevTools diagnostic sessions are saved with the *.diagsession* extension.

 Here are some things to keep in mind when recording a profile:

 - Perform the fewest actions you need to capture the scenario you're trying to analyze.
 Extraneous actions with the page will produce extra data and clutter your results.

 - The profiler will automatically mark major app lifecycle events in the report, such as page navigation, [DOMContentLoaded](https://developer.mozilla.org/en-US/docs/Web/Events/DOMContentLoaded), and page [load](https://developer.mozilla.org/en-US/docs/Web/Events/load).
-You can add custom markers by calling the [Performance.mark()](https://developer.mozilla.org/en-US/docs/Web/API/Performance/mark) method from within your code.
+You can add custom markers by calling the [Performance.mark()](https://developer.mozilla.org/en-US/docs/Web/API/Performance/mark) method from within your code or the console.

 - If initial page load times are important to your analysis, make sure to clear your browser cache (from the [Network](./network.md) panel) to ensure all page resources are loading from the network.